 Imagine that you had lost a leg.
 To help you walk, you would rely on a prosthesis—the modern-day steel-and-plastic equivalent of a wooden leg.
 This prosthesis makes up for a lack, allowing you to accomplish a task (in this case, walking).
 Not only do people rely on physical prostheses, but they also can rely on cognitive ones.
 For instance, an electronic calculator is a cognitive prosthesis, filling in for a lack so that you can accomplish a specific task (Kosslyn and Miller, 2014)

 Likewise little or no value may mean it doesn’t help someone solve a problem, complete a task or achieve an goal, or causes further hindrance or damage.
 For example, a prosthetic leg could be too heavy or not articulated enough to be of value.
 It may even cause harm through injuries.
-A calculator application may give incorrect results or be too difficult to use.
-This may cause an accountant to lose an important customer.
-This doesn’t just affect users, both items may end up being failed projects for business stakeholders.
+A calculator application may give incorrect results or be too difficult to use causing an accountant to lose an important customer.
+Value isn’t just for customers and end users, but also project value to business stakeholders.

-The software only helps or hinders and isn’t completing the task itself.
+It’s also important to note that software only helps (or hinders) and isn’t completing the task itself.
 A prosthetic leg won’t replace the entire action of walking and a software program won’t replace a human being in solving a human problem.

 What, say, a pocket calculator does shows that it does something different to a human calculator — for example, when approximation is called for; second, humans make up for what the calculator fails to accomplish, often without noticing that they are doing it — the computer is a social prosthesis (Collins, n.d.)